naivebird/python-iapd/README.md

 # python-iapd

-python-iapd is a script to search and download firm/indivudual data from the Investment Adviser Public Disclosure website (https://adviserinfo.sec.gov/).
+python-iapd is a script created to search and download firm/individual data from the Investment Adviser Public Disclosure website (https://adviserinfo.sec.gov/).

 ## Installation